Get

 4. They’re Alerting You of Something Suspicious

-Most dogs bark to alert their owners if they sense a potential threat.
-This typically happens when they hear an unexpected sound or someone knocks at the door.
+Most dogs bark to alert their owners if they perceive a potential threat.
+This typically happens when they hear an unexpected sound or when someone knocks at the door.
 Since Beagles are howlers by nature, they may howl in addition to or in place of barking to sound the alarm.

 5. They Have Separation Anxiety

 Separation anxiety not only causes the dog a lot of stress, but it can also lead to destructive behaviors and many other signs related to high stress levels.
-Beagles do best with companionship from other dogs or even a cat if they are raised together.
+Beagles do best with regular social interaction, which may include other animals or humans, depending on the individual dog.

-Having a housemate can help prevent separation anxiety altogether since they will have a friend during your absence.
-This isn’t always possible, though, so if you believe that howling is due to separation anxiety, there are tips and tricks to help solve this issue.
+Having a housemate may help reduce signs of distress in some dogs since they will have company during your absence.
+This isn’t always possible, though, so if you believe that howling is due to separation anxiety, there are tips and tricks to help manage and modify the behavior.
 In severe cases, it is recommended that you also speak to a veterinarian or a professional dog trainer for assistance.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's our online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!